OpenStudio Measure Writer's Reference Guide

 Arguments

 Measure arguments define which -- if any -- input parameters the user may set before running the measure.
-In our example measure "Add Continuous Insulation to Walls", the thickness of the insulation, and the R-value per inch of thickness, are the user-definable arguments.
-The measure arguments make a general meaure, specific.
-Further, these arguments become the variables in a parametric analysis that are passed to PAT.
+In our example measure "Add Continuous Insulation to Walls", the thickness of the insulation and the R-value per inch of thickness are the user-definable arguments.
+The measure arguments turn a general measure into a specific measure.
+Further, these arguments become the variables that are passed to PAT in a parametric analysis.

 Usage: